 Dementia Care at Deeside Care Home

 Deeside Care Home in Aberdeen is a luxury, purpose-built care facility for older people.
-We provide around-the-clock Residential, Dementia, Nursing and Respite care at all hours of the day and night, as well as an enriched lifestyle for residents.
+We provide around-the-clock residential care, dementia care, nursing care and respite care at all hours of the day and night, as well as an enriched lifestyle for residents.
 Our dedicated team works hard to ensure our residents feel safe and content at all times.
-Our care home has been carefully designed for people living with dementia, and our team has received extensive training in order to provide high standards of care.
+Our care home has been carefully designed for people living with dementia, and our care home staff has received extensive training in order to provide high standards of care.